subhanpaul/Super_Store_Sales_Dashboard/README.md

 Superstore-sales-dashboard-powerbi

-Data based on Superstore sales
+Data based on Superstore sales.
 Added the key KPI'S for additional information Provided valuable insights to business entities regarding the effectiveness of their sales strategies through visualization and charts
 Applied time series analysis to generate sales forecasting for next 15 days